dictyBase/Migration/deployment/argoevents.md

 > `$_> kubectl apply -f certificate.yaml`

 ## Understanding Argo Events

+This section is here to provide an overview of how Argo Events work and how the different pieces are connected.

 Three pieces are required for Argo Events and they need to be deployed in this exact order.